-The world's largest dinosaur skeleton in the department "Evolution in Action"
+- The world's largest dinosaur skeleton Brachiosaurus brancai

 Other interesting highlights in the area

-For those with an interest in science, there is another great museum just around the corner: the Medical History Museum is located on the grounds of the Berlin University Hospital.
+For those with an interest in science, there is another great museum just around the corner: the Medical History Museum, which will reopen in 2023, is located on the grounds of the Berlin University Hospital.
 Just cross Invalidenstraße - from here you are only a few steps away.
-Discover the permanent exhibition "Life on the Trail", looking at over 300 years of medical history.
 Gallery 36 is also just minutes away from the Museum of Natural History and houses works by national and international photographers.
 A few hundred metres to the east is Hamburger Bahnhof, Berlin's premier museum for contemporary art.
 Located in a former train station, this collection impresses with its outstanding modern and contemporary art pieces, and world-class special exhibitions.
-To get to the New Berlin Kunstverein n.b.k., just follow Chausseestraße south.
-Alternatively, take underground line U6 to Oranienburger Tor.
-This contemporary art association dates back to 1969, being one of the first art lending libraries in Germany.

 Practical tips for visiting the Museum of Natural History

 The Museum of Natural History is located in the centre of Berlin.
 Reach it easily by taking the underground line U6 or tramlines M5, M8, M10 or M12.
 Both the underground and tram stops are named after the museum - "Naturkundemuseum".
 You can also arrive via Hauptbahnhof or Nordbahnhof, served by lines S5 and S7.
 If travelling by car, use the car park directly by Hauptbahnhof.
 Entrance to the Museum of Natural History is free of charge if you have a Museum Card.
 This additionally gives you free entry to numerous Berlin museums across three consecutive days.